-Will this project require monitoring from the Asset Manager? the Asset Manager the Asset Manager?
+Will this project require monitoring from the Asset Manager?

 This knowledge check should be completed at the end of Module 4.
 Participants should circle their chosen answer.
 Leaders should review the correct answer using the following answer key once participants complete the knowledge check.